 For me, my brother, father and grandfather, road transport is in our veins

-I’m a 24-year-old from Buenos Aires, Argentina.
+I’m from Buenos Aires, Argentina.

 Being a carrier is part of my family's history.
 My grandfather was the first to work in the industry.